thewhitewolf09/divya/README.md

 npm run dev
 ```

-### 4. Navigate to eventify directory, install dependencies and then start the react native application
+### 4. Navigate to divya directory, install dependencies and then start the react native application
 ```bash
 cd Divya
 ```